 When it comes to reacting versus responding, far too many of us are reacting to life instead of responding.
 It’s too easy to feel like we have no other option but to throw in the towel on our parenting, tap out on our marriage, and retreat from our friendships.

-Often it reminds me of those action-packed shows my husband watches.
+Life often reminds me of those action-packed shows my husband watches.

 You know the ones.